pwa-builder/pwabuilder-docs/docs/whatPWA/what-is-a-service-worker.md

 //This is the "Offline page" service worker

-//Install stage sets up the offline page in the cahche and opens a new cache self.addEventListener('install', function(event) {
+//Install stage sets up the offline page in the cache and opens a new cache self.addEventListener('install', function(event) {
   var offlinePage = new Request('offline.html');
   event.waitUntil(